AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/README.md

 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/firewallConfig.png?raw=true" height="80%" width="80%"/> <br />
-I open Terminal in my Ubuntu VM and check whether the Ubuntu firewall (UFW) is enabled, but it's not.
+I open Terminal in my Ubuntu VM and check whether the Uncomplicated firewall (UFW) is enabled: it's not.
 The first step is to enable the firewall.
 Once enabled, I deny all inbound traffic while allowing outbound traffic (for now).
 Next, I create a rule to permit inbound traffic on port 2222 and port 22, ensuring that only connections intended for Cowrie are accepted.
 Finally, I verify that my firewall rules have been successfully updated to confirm the changes are in effect.<br />
 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/PortFoward.png?raw=true" height="80%" width="80%"/> <br />